florian-do/Spotishare/README.md

 Before building the project you NEED to add your Spotify APIKEY and CALLBACK to your `gradle.properties` You can follow those steps : [Hiding API keys from your Android repository](https://medium.com/code-better/hiding-api-keys-from-your-android-repository-b23f5598b906)

+You will need aswell a google-services.json for the Firebase Realtime Database

 ## Built With

 * [Kotlin](https://kotlinlang.org/) -